WilliamKyaww/Password-Manager/README.md

 # Password-Manager

- Password Locker with a simple substitution cipher to encrypt and decrypt a txt file using Python.
+Simple Python script for managing passwords stored in a CSV file, and a simple substitution cipher script to encrypt and decrypt a txt file.